nixlang-wiki/nixlang-wiki/nix/derivation.md

   builder = "echo 'building!'";
 }
 ```
+You will never build derivations from scratch, but it's helpful to understand what a derivation is at the most basic level.

 ## `derivation` builtin
 The standard library has a function `derivation` to build derivations for you.